cosmos/sdk-tutorials/academy/ibc-dev/ibcapp_steps.md

+---
+title: "Make a Module IBC-Enabled"
+order: 7
+description:
+tags:
+  - guided-coding
+  - dev-ops
+  - ibc
+---

-# Make a module IBC-enabled
+# Make a Module IBC-Enabled

 In this section, you'll build a conceptual SDK blockchain with one module: first as a regular module, and second as an IBC module.
 This will introduce you to what makes a module IBC-enabled.

-## Scaffold a Leaderboard chain
+## Scaffold a leaderboard chain

 By now you should be familiar with scaffolding a chain with Ignite CLI.
 If not, check out the [Create Your Own Chain](./../3-my-own-chain/index.md) section.